The Claim

 - 1

-Default bidding: Maximize with no target (spend freely)
+Default bidding: No target (spend freely)

 - 2

-Default keywords: Broad match (more impressions)
+Default keywords: Broad match

 - 3

-Default network: Search + Display (more inventory)
+Default network: Search + Display

 - 4

-You must manually opt OUT of each one
+You must manually opt OUT

 The Monopoly Makes It Worse